 To make a change request that increases demand for an existing staffed allocation:

-- To increase demand for an existing staffed allocation, edit the existing allocation and increase the Headcount or hours value.
+- Edit the existing allocation and increase the Headcount or hours value.
 You can also edit individual contours to increase demand.

 For example, imagine the original allocation looks like this:

 And you edit the Total Headcount field to change it to 1.0.